dataforseo/TypeScriptClient/docs/classes/KeywordsDataGoogleTrendsExploreTaskPostRequestInfo.md

 > `optional` **keywords**: `string`[]

-Defined in: main.ts:133332
+Defined in: main.ts:133449

 keywords
 required field
-The maximum number of keywords you can specify: 5
+The maximum number of keywords you can specify: 5 comma characters (,) in the specified keywords will be unset and ignored
-Note: the comma characters (,) in the specified keywords will be unset and ignored learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article
+Note: to obtain google_trends_topics_list and google_trends_queries_list items, specify no more than 1 keyword learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article

 #### Implementation of